 Keeping in mind the above, a different light may be shed on the many notices at the hotel emphasizing cleanliness, using the appropriate bins for litter, and Wendy's game with Danny as they ran into the maze, she saying the loser would get the job of keeping America clean, the litter bins about the grounds of the hotel decorated with "Keep America Clean" posters.

-In Eyes Wide Shut CRM 114 is supposedly formed by appearing as the C-Wing, room 14, the morgue where Bill sees Amanda's body (I've personally never seen 14 connected with the morgue) and we have again the idea of separated out as she had offered to redeem him at the party.
+In Eyes Wide Shut CRM 114 is supposedly formed by appearing as the C-Wing, room 14, the morgue where Bill sees Amanda's body--at least that is what I've read but I've personally never seen 14 connected with the morgue.

 Going to Leviticus 27 we see: